How to Use Filters in Make: A Complete Guide

 Filters allow you to set specific conditions and rules that shape your data’s behavior.
 You can easily add custom requirements to control your application’s flow with them.

-Filters can also be used to manage user data by setting specific conditions, such as filtering users by attributes like name and address.
+Filters can also manage user data by setting specific conditions, such as filtering users by attributes like name and address.

 A modal window will pop up, presenting you with two or three key options: a label field where you can name your filter and a conditions section to set your specific requirements.